ch-stark/gitops-rbac-example/blog/blog.md

 You basically just ensure that a Cluster-Admin of ClusterSet 1  has in no way can access on resources on ClusterSet 2.
 If you follow this approach it needs to be considered that compared to some years ago it has been significantly easier and cheaper to create Kubernetes-Clusters and they are designed to be more lightweigt.
 See here for example [Single-Node-OpenShift](https://docs.openshift.com/container-platform/4.9/installing/installing_sno/install-sno-installing-sno.html)

-### Pattern 3:  Use a mix of 1 to 2: Shared Resources.
+### Pattern 3:  Use a mix of 1 to 2: Shared Resources

 Customers want to separate Clusters but some namespaces should still be shared between Clusters.
 Some namespaces might be even global to all Clusters in a fleet.